CEhresmann/Gothic-II-RolePlay/README.md

 The pack has been updated so it can **run without issues on the latest G2O API**.
 The original version was made for G2O v0.1.4 and does not work on current versions.

 Due to the significant differences between the old and current API, **unexpected issues may occur**.
 If you encounter any bugs, please report them in Issues or contact directly.
+(Discord: artiixdxd)

 Version 2.0 includes:
 - **MySQL support** – replacing the previous file-based saving system.